housing37/gta/DESIGN.md

                 *required: mint amount < buy & burn amount

     - hanging blockers / tasks / edge-cases to solve
+        - PROBLEM -> hostRegisterEventClaim:
-        - hostRegisterEventClaim: someone could listen for 'Transfer' events to GTA contract and then use 'hostRegisterEventClaim' to immediately take the credits
+            someone could listen for 'Transfer' events to GTA contract and then use 'hostRegisterEventClaim' to immediately take the credits
+            A:
-        - creditUpdates: verify that keeper cannot lie when calling 'creditUpdates' (deposits)
+        - PROBLEM -> creditUpdates: verify that keeper cannot lie when calling 'creditUpdates' (deposits)

 ## edage case use cases
     - payment processing